 Fleeing persecution took Mennonites to North America under King George III's rule in the late 17th century and Russia (what is now Ukraine) in the late 18th century under Catherine II, where they could live essentially separate lives from their non-Mennonite neighbors.
 The extreme violence exacted against them, not surprisingly, prompted Mennonites to withdraw, self-protectively, into their own communities with little contact with their social surroundings.
 This was extensively the case until the twentieth century.
 One story cited by Miller recalls Armistice Day, 1918-victory and the end of World War I-when a Mennonite farmer in a small Kansas town was nearly lynched for his pacifist stance and perceived lack of patriotism (e.g. not joining the army, refusing to buy war bonds).
 Such incidences drove the Mennonites to isolate themselves as a group.
 In Canada, however, Mennonites increasingly engaged in the political realm.
-On the one hand, waves of migrations resulted in municipalities and electoral districts where Mennonites to solate themselves as a group.
+On the one hand, waves of migrations resulted in municipalities and electoral districts where Mennonite majorities were concerned with issues such as educational autonomy (Epp.
+2007).
+Later, the children of refugees from Stalinist Russia felt the need to shape political decisions for greater justice in the public sphere.

-5 This subsection draws from Miller's history of Mennonite peacemaking (2000a and 2000b) unless otherwise noted.
+&lt;sup>5 This subsection draws from Miller's history of Mennonite peacemaking (2000a and 2000b) unless otherwise noted.